 Selection Process: The stone I select for you will be carefully chosen for its beauty and appeal.
 If combined with other stones, I always take time to choose stones that look and feel good together.

-- Color: Blue with minor black and white inclusions
+- Color: Blue, may have minor white or black inclusions

 - Polish: Shiny and smooth